PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 ## Directory structure

-Default directory structure consists of two main files: detect.py and train.py.
+The default directory structure consists of two main files: detect.py and train.py.
 The first one includes command options to parse arguments.
-It runs a chosen interface with determined data, weights, configuration etc. The other one loads data, sets hyperparameters, imports a yolo model and represents graph results either in Tensorboard or using matplotlib.
+It runs a chosen interface with determined data, weights, configuration etc. The other one loads data, sets hyperparameters, imports a Yolo model and represents graph results either in Tensorboard or using matplotlib.
 Directory __weights__ includes individual model __weights.pt__ typical for PyTorch Framework.
-Directory called models includes default .yaml configuration files.
+A directory called models includes default .yaml configuration files.
 These files must be modified in order to be trained properly on a custom dataset.
-Number of classes should be converted into a sigle one.
+The number of classes should be converted into a single one.
 It stands for only one category class of a Coca-Cola bottle.
 Besides this, several files need to be converted from a Pytorch model into Open Neural Network Exchange model [ONNX format](https://github.com/onnx/tutorials).

 </br>